linkedin/photon-ml/README.md

 ## Experimental Features
 Photon ML currently contains a number of experimental features that have not been fully tested, and as such should not be used in production.
 These features center mostly around the **GAME (Generalized Additive Mixed Effect)** modules.

+#### Smoothed Hinge Loss Linear SVM
+In addition to the Generalized Linear Models described above, Photon-ML also supports an optimizer-friendly approximation for linear SVMs as described [here](http://qwone.com/~jason/writing/smoothHinge.pdf) by Jason D. M. Rennie.

 ### GAME - Generalized Additive Mixed Effect Model
 GAME is a specific expansion of traditional Generalized Linear Models that further provides entity level (e.g., per-user/per-item) or segment level (e.g., per-country/per-category) coefficients, also known as random effects in the statistics literature, in addition to global coefficients.
 It manages to scale model training up to hundreds of billions of coefficients while still solvable within Spark's framework.